chaudron/ovs_perf/README.md

 ## Setup the Device Under Test (DUT), Open vSwitch
 <a name="DUTsetup"/>

-For this tutorial we use Open vSwitch in combination with the DPDK, userspace datapath.
-At the end of this document we also explain how to redo the configuration to use the Linux kernel datapath.
+For this tutorial, we use Open vSwitch in combination with the DPDK, userspace datapath.
+At the end of this document, we also explain how to redo the configuration to use the Linux kernel datapath.